 The producer of the scat-fetish pornographic film "2 girls 1 cup" has been sentenced to 4 years in federal prison for producing, distributing and selling obscene videos.

-Ira Isaacs, 61, has been sentenced to 4 years in prison for producing, distributing and selling obscene videos.
-Last April, the self-proclaimed California "shock" artist was convicted of 5 felony obscenity charges at a jury trial in Los Angeles.
+Ira Isaacs, 61, was sentenced in Jan.
+2013 to 4 years in prison for producing, distributing and selling obscene videos.
+In Apr.
+2012, the self-proclaimed California "shock" artist was convicted of 5 felony obscenity charges at a jury trial in Los Angeles.

 To determine if the video was art, jurors had to apply a 3-step test used in the 1973 Supreme Court case Miller v.
 California.
 The test asks if the piece in question appeals to prurient interest, if it depicts sexual conduct in a patently offensive way, and whether the piece lacks serious artistic value.